MichaelDimmitt/wc-operations-in-typed-lanugages/README.md

 ```
 Summary:
 `+` : addition for uint8 type, we go out of bounds when:
-adding a number 2^8 to another number 2^8 out of bounds occurs for uint8
+adding a number 2^8 to another number 2^8.
-256+256 = 512, out of bounds!
+Translated: 256+256 = 512, out of bounds!
 2^9 is not a valid uint8.

 Think like a computer:
 `+` : addition, given 1-5 as an input where 1-5 is a range type and we keep doing addition.